 Ink Cash Extended Warranty Protection

-The reason these cards work so well together is because they have generous bonus categories in different areas.
-The Ink Preferred offers 3x points on the first $150,000 spent each cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines.
+- The Ink Business Preferred® Credit Card (review) has a $95 annual fee, and offers 3x points on the first $150,000 spent each cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines

 One smart strategy could be to use the Ink Cash for the 2-5x points bonus categories, and then use the Ink Unlimited for the 1.5x points on non-bonused spending.

 The Ink Business Cash offers some of the best bonus categories of any business credit card.
 If you spend a lot in the categories in which this card offers 5x points, then I’d highly recommend this card.

 If you’re looking for a card that’s really well rounded for your everyday business spending, consider the Ink Business Unlimited, which offers 1.5x points on all purchases.
 Lastly, the Ink Business Preferred is probably the single most well-rounded business credit card, in my opinion.